 The end of the year is always bittersweet.
 While some of us fondly reflect on the year that was, others of us are looking forward to the fresh start that accompanies the New Year.

-As we prepare our homes, hearts, and budgets for all to come in the New Year, the team at DebtWave Credit Counseling wanted to share financial tips and tricks we’ve learned in the last year, as well as our own personal financial goals.
+As we prepare our homes, hearts, and budgets for all to come in the New Year, the team at DebtWave Credit Counseling wanted to share financial tips and tricks we’ve learned in the last year, as well as our own personal financial goals for the year ahead.

 New Year, New Financial Goals